substratusai/kubeai/docs/README.md

 ## Documentation

-Checkout the our documenation on [kubeai.org](https://www.kubeai.org) to find info on:
+Checkout our documenation on [kubeai.org](https://www.kubeai.org) to find info on:

 * Installing KubeAI in the cloud
 * How to guides (e.g. how to manage models and resource profiles).